bkeepers/git-history/article.md

 	 create mode 100644 README.md
 	 create mode 100644 article.md

 Oops, after committing, I realized that I had committed `article.md`, which was just some notes and the first few sentences of the introduction.
-I did not intend to commit that file yet, so let's remove it.
+I did not intend to commit that file yet, so let's remove it from the history.

 	$ git rm --cached article.md
 	rm 'article.md'

 The `--cached` argument to `git rm` tells git to stage the removal of the file, but to not actually delete the file from the filesystem.

 We can also make other modifications like we would if we were going to create another commit–such as making edits to the README.md and staging them with `git add`.
-Amend the previous commit by simply passing the `--amend` flag to `git commit`:
+Amend the previous commit by passing the `--amend` flag to `git commit`:

 	$ git commit --amend
 	[master 667f8c9] Add README
 	 1 file changed, 7 insertions(+)
 	 create mode 100644 README.md

 Git will open an editor to allow editing the previous commit message.
-The git log shows that there is still only one commit, and that commit only has `README.md`.
+The git log now shows that there is still only one commit, and that commit only has `README.md`.

 	$ git log --oneline --stat
 	667f8c9 Add README